People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 Turn on automatic back-up on a tablet by going to the app menu, selecting Settings – Automatic Backup and turn the toggle On.
 On a tablet or phone you can choose to back-up Pictures and Videos.
 On a PC or Mac, you can also back up desktop folders, music and documents.
 Check out the video above to find out more.

-Apple Pad and iPhone users get 5GB of iCloud storage free with their devices, find out more.
+2: Apple iCloud: Apple Pad and iPhone users get 5GB of iCloud storage free with their devices, find out more.

-Google offers users 15GB storage across Google Drive.
+3: Google Android: Google offers users 15GB storage across Google Drive.